vic-ma/howtodismantle.github.io/_posts/2024-09-07-The-Great-Data-Tango-Mastering-PowerBI-and-Peakboard-Integration-with-Filter.md

   - name: SalesReport.pbix
     url: /assets/2024-09-07/SalesReport.pbix
 ---
 A long time ago, we discussed how to use [Power BI maps in Peakboard applications](/best-practice-powerbi-for-map-integration.html).
-In this aticle, we will discuss another apsect of Power BI integration: Filters.
+In this article, we will discuss another aspect of Power BI integration: Filters.

 Peakboard users have been able to set dynamic filters since Q3 2024.